Home iOS Deferred Deep Link Implementation (Swift)

 }

-Here comes the most troublesome part of this article.
+Here comes the most troublesome part of this document.

-As mentioned earlier, we need to programmatically load an SFSafariViewController in the background on the main UIViewController without the user noticing.
+As mentioned earlier, we need to secretly load an SFSafariViewController in the background in the main UIViewController to implement the principle.

-Another pitfall: Secretly loading this, if the size of the View of SFSafariViewController in iOS ≥ 10 is set to less than 1, the opacity is set to less than 0.05, or it is set to isHidden, SFSafariViewController will not load.
+Another pitfall: The issue of secretly loading is that if the size of the View of iOS ≥ 10 SFSafariViewController is set to less than 1, the opacity is less than 0.05, and it is set to isHidden, the SFSafariViewController will not load.

-p.s iOS = 10 supports both Cookies and Clipboard.
+p.s iOS = 10 supports both Cookies and Clipboard simultaneously.

 [https://stackoverflow.com/questions/39019352/ios10-sfsafariviewcontroller-not-working-when-alpha-is-set-to-0/39216788](https://stackoverflow.com/questions/39019352/ios10-sfsafariviewcontroller-not-working-when-alpha-is-set-to-0/39216788){:target="_blank"}